 2) Male power, privilege drive most abusers.
 At the root of most perpetrators’ decisions to abuse are deeply held beliefs about male power and privilege.
 By Emilie Munson

-3) How ‘traditional masculinity’ hurts the men who believe in it most.
-Men were already perceived as the default, unneeding of individuated study.
+4) How ‘traditional masculinity’ hurts the men who believe in it most.
+Men were already perceived as the default, not needing individuated study.
 “Unless you’re in a men’s group, you’re probably not regularly reflecting on what it means to be male,” says Matt Englar-Carlson, who directs the Center for Boys and Men at California State University at Fullerton.
 “You’re probably just enacting it.”
 By Monica Hesse

 1) Tough Guise: Violence, Media, and the Crisis in Masculinity.
 By acclaimed anti violence educator, Jackson Katz.
 He argues that the epidemic of male violence that plagues American society needs to be understood and addressed as part of a much larger cultural crisis in masculinity.
 Includes statistics and origins of bad male behavior.
 Challenging Media, 2006.